Most children begin to talk around 12 months old, but babies try to communicate with their parents much earlier.

 The sign language taught to normally hearing infants and toddlers is different from the American Sign Language (ASL) used for the hearing impaired.

-It’s a limited vocabulary of simple signs, some of which are part of the ASL signs, meant to express the common needs of this age group, as well as the objects they frequently encounter.
+It’s a limited vocabulary of simple signs, some of which are part of the ASL signs meant to express the common needs of this age group, as well as the objects they frequently encounter.

 Most commonly, such signs will signify concepts like “more,” “all gone,” “thank you,” and “where is it?”

-Benefits of using sign language for your little ones include:
+Possible benefits of using sign language for your little ones include: